opstalent/crud/Resource/doc/RequestListener.md

 public function __construct(FormConfigResolver $resolver, FormFactory $factory)
 ```

-Listen on every request.
-Cheks if it's master request and have attribute crud of type
+Listens on every request.
+Checks if it master request and has attribute crud of type
 [`CrudHandlingInterface`](../../src/CrudHandlingInterface.php).
 Then uses [`FormConfigResolver`](FormConfigResolver.md)
-and [`FormFactory`](FormFactoryService.md) to create and handle form.
+and [`FormFactory`](FormFactoryService.md) to creates and handle form.

 ``RequestListener`` is registered under name ``opstalent.form.request.listener``